experimental.math_extras

 - experimental.math_extras.median(l)

-This is a cheater median, as we always choose the lower value if the length is even instead of averaging the middle two values.
-This is faster, but mathematically incorrect.
+- Calculate the median value from an array - This is a cheater median, as we always choose the lower value if the length is even instead of averaging the middle two values.
+This is faster, but mathematically incorrect. - Parameters

 - Returns